e-kolpakov/e-kolpakov.github.io/design/_posts/2020-06-27-eventsourcing-01-problem.md

 state into memory, and use eventsourcing principle to alleviate the challenges it poses, and also to achieve consistency and availability targets.

+In {% include infra/conditional-link.md label="the next post" url=next_post %},
-In the next post, we'll take a closer look at the final solution architecture, as well as some other architectures and approaches that were considered in the design phase, but eventually rejected.
+we'll take a closer look at the final solution architecture, as well as some other architectures and approaches that were considered in the design phase, but eventually rejected.

 [cc-by-sa-2.0]: https://creativecommons.org/licenses/by-sa/2.0/deed.en